My Home and Alphabet Group ‘GMUBH’

 Key skill/knowledge the child will acquire: Students will revise the letters (Gg, Mm, Uu, Bb, Hh).

-Video: Guess the letter game – Coming soon
+Worksheet: Match the letter pair level 3 – Homework – Coming soon

 Refer to the ‘LSRW’ Adaptation and Strategies given in the Main page of My Home and Alphabet group ‘GMUBH’ if there are any neuro-diverse children in the class.